 In preparation for the operation, a CT scan of the skull must be made.
 For specifications of the required CT scan, see here.

-Dr. van de Ven, in collaboration with the manufacturer of the implants, will make you a proposal regarding the shape of the implants.
-You will receive the proposal by email, so you can see what the implants will look like.
+The doctor will make you a proposal in cooperation with the manufacturer of the implants regarding the shape of the implants.
+You will receive the proposal by e-mail, so that you can see how the implants will look.

 After we have received your approval, the implants are then made.